Jibakutai: History

 During the Japanese occupation of the Dutch East Indies, the Jibakutai never attained recognition as a monolithic organization.
 The corps instead became an expression of the determination of its individual members to defend their homeland from interference from within and without.
-After the Proclamation of Indonesian Independence, the Giyūgun armies (in particular PETA) and Heiho units gave birth to the Indonesian National Armed Forces.
+Following the Proclamation of Indonesian Independence, the PETA Giyūgun and Heiho units, laid the foundation for the Indonesian National Armed Forces.
 The Jibakutai remained separate and renamed themselves Barisan Berani Mati (BBM; "Dare to Die Front").
 The death-defying nature of the unit was on display during the 1945 Battle of Surabaya against the British and British Indian Army.
 Scores of armored vehicles such as Universal Carriers and even tanks exploded because of the actions of these troops.
 The members of the BBM operated in small groups.
 Each group leader carried a bomb, which one of his men would use to attack enemy vehicles or positions at the cost of his own life.
 These suicide attacks continued until the third day of the battle.
 Their courage amazed not only their own forces but also the enemy.
 The British were outraged and accused the Indonesians of soliciting the Japanese to carry out these suicide bombings, believing that only Japanese soldiers were capable of such actions.
 The Indonesian side instead saw this as proof that they had the same courage required to defend their homeland as the Japanese kamikaze who dared to crash their aircraft into Allied warships.